 - compute the physical rock properties determined during routine core analysis and special core analysis.

 - evaluate the quality of laboratory based analyses.

 - predict the results of experiments in microfluidics systems.

 - analyze the geometrical properties of rocks (pore space, grains).

 Through digital analysis and the simulation of pressure and temperature conditions, the material properties of rock samples can also be determined under in-situ conditions.

 The GeoDict® package for Digital Rock Physics & Digital Core Analysis

 The GeoDict DRP package has been developed for the simulation of the physical properties of rock cores.

 The DRP package includes image processing tools to import and treat 3D-images of microCT scanners, scanning electron microscopes, etc. as well as generators of 3D models of rocks and material property predictors to characterize fluid flow, two-phase fluid flow, deformation, and electrical conduction.

-Simulated and computed parameters for DRP:
+Simulated and computed properties for DRP: